These Raw Brownie Bites are simple no bake energy bites made with dates, walnuts, almonds and cacao powder. Bowl of brownie bites with bottle of milk

 So what’s the difference between cacao powder and cocoa powder?
 The only real difference between Cacao powder and cocoa powder is that cocoa is processed at a much higher temperature losing some of its nutritional value, and it may often contain added sugar and dairy.
 Both cacao and cocoa come from cacao plant beans.
 Cacao powder is made from fermented beans that haven’t been roasted.
 The beans are processed at a lower temperature and then milled into powder Cacao is a little more bitter tasting than cocoa and it is richer in nutritional properties than cocoa.
 Cocoa beans are fermented and roasted and processed at a high temperature losing some of the nutritional value.
 Cocoa typically has a less bitter taste than cacao.

-Round bowl of Raw Brownie Bites
+A round white bowl of Raw Brownie Bites.

-Yield: 12-15 servings
+Yield: 12 servings

 Raw Brownie Bites